justintadlock/members/readme.txt

 * **Private Site:** You can make your site and its feed completely private if you want.
 * **Plugin Integration:** Members is highly recommended by  other WordPress developers.
 Many existing plugins integrate their custom roles and caps directly into it.

-For more info, vist the [Members plugin home page](https://themehybrid.com/plugins/members).
+For more info, visit the [Members plugin home page](https://themehybrid.com/plugins/members).

 ### Like this plugin?